Off-field issues 'positive' for captaincy - Stokes

 "I have always said I am not trying to be Andrew or Ian Botham, I am Ben Stokes."

-Stokes said as a captain he will lean on senior players for advice and admitted he will require the right people around him to "take pressure off my shoulders".
+Stokes said as a captain he would lean on senior players for advice and admitted he would require the right people around him to "take pressure off my shoulders".

 "It would be naïve and stupid to think my way is the only way and no one else has a voice or input," Stokes said.